Skip to main contentArrow Right

 CIMD specifically addresses the common MCP scenario where servers and clients have no pre-existing relationship.
 Adopting the method will enable servers to trust clients based on verified metadata while maintaining full control over critical security policies.

-The current proposal is to make Client ID Metadata Documents the default for new MCP deployments, treating it as a SHOULD for servers, while reserving Dynamic Client Registration as a MAY (and pre-registration optional where direct relationships exist) for cases in which the security variables aren’t a factor.
+The current proposal is to make Client ID Metadata Documents the default for new MCP deployments, treating it as a “SHOULD” for servers.
+This prescription points toward a future of CIMD-first (or even only).
+However, at present, it reserves DCR as a “MAY” (and pre-registration optional where direct relationships exist) for cases in which the security variables aren’t a factor.

-Ultimately, CIMD offers a lightweight, simpler, and standardized way to connect new MCP servers to clients without existing relationships.
-It will likely significantly aid in development of remote MCP servers, and may serve to boost enterprise adoption of the protocol.
+Ultimately, CIMD provides a standardized way for MCP servers to identify clients they have not previously encountered.
+It will likely significantly aid in the development of remote MCP servers, and may serve to boost enterprise adoption of the protocol.

 Security challenges with CIMD

 CIMD gives MCP developers and maintainers of decentralized ecosystems a significant advantage for registering previously unknown clients, but it’s not a silver bullet.
-It’s a sound strategy for many-to-many registration scenarios, and DCR remains a viable option for controlled environments when appropriately hardened against risks.
+CIMD is a sound strategy for many-to-many registration scenarios, while DCR remains a viable option for controlled environments when appropriately hardened against risks.

-CIMD also introduces the risk of Server-Side Request Forgery (SSRF) attack simply because servers must now fetch from URLs.
-This type of attack allows a threat actor to access sensitive resources or actions by causing requests to originate from inside the server, which usually has much broader permissions than the client.
-In this scenario, rate limiting and size limits (no larger than the expected JSON) can effectively deter abuse.
+• Server-Side Request Forgery (SSRF) – Because servers must now fetch from URLs, this type of attack allows a threat actor to access sensitive resources or actions by causing requests to originate from inside the server, which has much broader permissions than the client.
+Rate and size limits (no larger than the expected JSON) can deter abuse.

 The path forward for client registration and MCP

-CIMD won’t solve every auth challenge in MCP (or any decentralized system), but it eliminates the registration bottleneck that’s been holding developers and enterprises back.
-As adoption of CIMD grows, the focus can finally shift from “How do we register previously unknown clients?” to fundamental questions about authentication and authorization—the next major milestones for MCP security.
+CIMD won't solve every auth challenge in MCP (or any decentralized system), but it eliminates the registration bottleneck that's been holding developers and enterprises back.
+As adoption grows, the focus can shift from "How do we register previously unknown clients?" to the harder questions about authentication and authorization that remain—the next major milestones for MCP security.